 This document describes how to troubleshoot Microsoft SQL Server running on Linux or in a Docker container.
-When troubleshooting SQL Server on Linux, please make remember the limitations of this private preview release.
-You can find a list of these in the Release Notes.
+When troubleshooting SQL Server on Linux, please remember to review the supported features and known limitations in the SQL Server on Linux Release Notes.

 Troubleshoot connection failures

 If you are having difficulty connecting to your Linux SQL Server, there are a few things to check.

 Verify that the server name or IP address is reachable from your client machine.

 To find the IP address of your Ubuntu machine, you can run the ifconfig command as in the following example:

 For Red Hat, you can use the ip addr as in the following example: